TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 3/Nehemiah 3.2.md

 ---

-And next unto him builded the men of Jericho.
-And next to them builded Zaccur the son of Imri.
+Next to him built the men of Jericho.
+Next to them built Zaccur the son of Imri.